wxMaxima-developers/wxmaxima/info/wxmaxima.md

 #### Contour

 (Only for 3D plots): Adds contour lines similar to the ones one can find in a map of a mountain to the plot commands that follow in the current `draw()` command and/or to the ground plane of the diagram.
-Alternatively this wizard allows skipping drawing the curves entirely only showing the contour plot.
+Alternatively, this wizard allows skipping drawing the curves entirely only showing the contour plot.

 #### Plot name